-Right-of-use assets under IFRS 16
+Right-of-use assets under IFRS 16 - refer to Note 11

 We identified the right-of-use assets as a Key Audit Matter due to their significance to the financial statements of the entity.
-These are carried at EUR 14,955,060 which correspond to more than 74% of total non-current assets.
+These are carried at EUR 14,444,773 which correspond to more than 73% of total non-current assets.
 Similarly, the corresponding lease liability accounts for a significant portion of total liabilities.
 The Company sub-leases property, most of which is leased to related parties, originally leased from third parties.
 The valuation and recognition of right-of-use assets require significant judgment, particularly in the determination of lease terms in the agreements.